josephmoresena/Rxmxnx.JNetInterface/README.md

 * **Create(IEnvironment, Int32)**: Creates an array of the type specified by the generic class with the length given by the integer value.
 * **Create(IEnvironment, Int32, T)**: Creates an array of the type specified by the generic class with the length given by the integer value and fills it with the specified value instance.
+* **Create(IEnvironment, Int32, JClassObject)**: Creates an array of the type specified by the generic class with the length given by the integer value, using the provided class as the element type.
+* **Create(JClassObject, Int32, T)**: Creates an array of the type specified by the generic class with the length given by the integer value and fills it with the specified value instance, using the provided class as the element type.

+**Notes:**

+* If an array is created by specifying the element class, it must be compatible with the element type.
+In the case of primitive arrays, only the corresponding primitive array class will be considered compatible.
-This method is recommended only for creating non-primitive arrays.
+* Methods that initialize arrays with a specified value are only recommended for creating non-primitive arrays.

-**Note:** The creation of arrays with elements of unmapped types is currently not available.

 #### Non-Generic Class